Sqmagadi/Learn_JavaScipt/arrays.md

 The real strength of JavaScript arrays are the built-in array properties and methods:

-cars.length   // Returns the number of elements cars.sort()   // Sorts the array
+- cars.length   // Returns the number of elements

-Array methods are covered in the next chapters.
+- cars.sort()   // Sorts the array

-The length Property
+**The length Property**

 The length property of an array returns the length of an array (the number of array elements).